Honolulu International Airport

 The three terminals are connected by shuttle buses and outdoor walkways.

 The airport is well supplied with restaurants, bars and shops, including duty free.
-There are ATMs and bureaux de change throughout the airport terminals, and a massage centre, a hairdresser and a nearby hotel, which offers shower facilities and rooms charged by the hour.
+There are ATMs and bureaux de change throughout the airport terminals, a massage centre, a hairdresser and a nearby hotel, which offers shower facilities and rooms charged by the hour.
 The business centre in the main lobby offers fax, internet and photocopy services.
 Facilities for the disabled are good; those with special requirements should contact their airline in advance.

 Flights to Honolulu International Airport are available via Air Australia, Air Canada, Air New Zealand, Air Pacific, Alaska Airlines, All Nippon Airways, American Airlines, China Eastern, Delta, Hawaiian Airlines, Japan Airlines, Korean Air, Philippine Airlines, Qantas, United, US Airways and WestJet.

 Internet kiosks are located in each terminal, and most first-class lounges offer free wifi.
+In the terminals, wifi is available for a fee.

 The Business Centres located in the International and Interisland Terminals offer internet kiosks ($3 for 15 minutes), fax and photocopying services, and currency exchange.
 Most first-class lounges offer their own business services.